 Person A is driving their car while over the legal limit of blood alcohol concentration.
 They are also speeding and driving recklessly.

 The two vehicles are involved in a T-bone collision at an intersection, causing bodily injury to both drivers and significant damage to the cars.
-Both drivers were behaving negligently, but the actions of Person A were more egregious, and would therefore be given a greater weight.
+Both drivers were behaving negligently, but the actions of Person A were more egregious, and would, therefore, be given greater weight.
 In this extreme example, Person A might be found to be 90% at fault while Person B might be found at only 10%.

 Red Bank Personal Injury Attorneys Discuss Impact of Comparative Negligence on Personal Injury Claims